MathCouple/betsson_group/README.md

 - **Run the main script**: `python solution.py` on your terminal, from the root project diretory.

 ### 3.1.
 Main Script
-- **`solution.ipynb`**: Straightforward End-to-End Approach to Address the Challenge
+- **`draw.ipynb`**: Development notebook.
+Contains all the exploratory data analysis (EDA) and data cleaning steps.
+It also includes the initial data quality check and the first assumptions and abnormalities identified.
-- **`main_adjusted_retail_analysis.py`**: Example of a dedicated pipeline, including all modules.
-Lineage tracker ready, with space to implement a run back from stopped stage.
+- **`solution.py`**: Example of a dedicated pipeline, including all modules.
+Possible Lineage tracker, with space to implement a run back from stopped stage.
+- **`.env`**: Requirement to DW experience.

 ### 3.2. infra
 - models
   - Dimensional and fact models.
     - `dim.py` - all dimensional to our DW models.
     - `fact.py` - all fact to our DW models.
+    - `facts_integrity.py` - all base validators to our fact in the DW.
+    - `dims_integrity.py` - all base validators to our dims in the DW.

 - pipeline
   - Pipeline specif codes